graphql/graphql-spec/Section 7 -- Response.md

 request.

-A response may contain both a partial response as well as encountered errors in the case that an error occured on a field which was replaced with null.
+A response may contain both a partial response as well as encountered errors in the case that an error occurred on a field which was replaced with null.

 ## Serialization Format